-One of the most pressing questions when developing an application is “How can I make sure my idea is viable and reduce the risk of failure?”
-And the most frequent answer to this question is “Build an MVP first.”
-MVP stands for Minimum Viable Product.
 The common understanding is that developing an MVP means creating an app with a minimum set of features and waiting for users to get back to you with their feedback.
-If this feedback doesn’t discourage you, then you start working on the actual product.
-One of the main reasons to build an MVP lies in the fact that MVP doesn't cost much, and thus the stakes are lowered.
+If this feedback is promising, you start working on the actual product.
+One of the main reasons to build an MVP is that the cost to develop an MVP isn’t high, and thus the stakes are low.

 1. Unclear business model

 One of the most common MVP mistakes startups make is having an unclear business model.
 A lot of entrepreneurs prefer to focus on implementing the latest technologies before worrying about basic business considerations.
-They think they can decide how to make money later, once there are enough users to ‘monetize.’
+They assume they can think of business benefits later, once there are enough users to monetize.
 But this strategy is likely to fail.

 2. Features, not interactions

 This mistake stems from the previous.
-Often, while developing an MVP, startups count the number of features, prioritize them, define a ‘killer’ feature (whatever this may mean), and end up creating a cool app that nobody uses.
-Instead of pumping your app with great features, you need to focus instead on enabling interactions among users.
+Often, while developing an MVP, startups count the number of features, prioritize them, define a killer feature (whatever this may mean), and end up creating a cool app that nobody uses.
+Instead of pumping your app with great features, focus on enabling interactions among users.
 Not providing users with tools to form groups around shared interests was the main reason MySpace was overrun by Facebook.
 Facebook offered a much better platform and tools to users, while MySpace failed to provide the social element of social networking.

 You can avoid all of these mistakes if you take a thoughtful approach to MVP design.

-How to create an MVP the right way
+How to build a Minimum Viable Product the right way

-Today, a lot of startup MVPs are designed using Uber, Airbnb, Facebook and other successful apps as role models.
-Uber, Airbnb, and Facebook are all platforms.
+Today, a lot of startup MVPs are designed using Uber, Airbnb, Facebook, and other successful platforms as role models.

 The way value is created on a platform differs from the way value is created by other types of businesses.
-On a platform, users – not businesses – are the main creators of value.
-This is the fundamental principle of platforms.
+On a platform, users – not businesses – are the main value creators.
+This is one of the core principles of platforms.

-If you want to develop a product that uses a platform business model like Uber or Airbnb, here is what you need to do to create a successful MVP.
+If you want to develop a product that uses a platform business model like Uber or Airbnb, here’s a methodology for creating a successful MVP.

-First, you need to define a core value unit for your platform.
+Define a core value unit for your platform.
 Every product should provide value for its users.
-Airbnb’s core value, for example, is providing listings of available accommodations; Facebook offers a news feed.
-Uber provides a map showing available taxis in your area.
+Airbnb’s core value, for example, is providing accommodation listings; Facebook offers a news feed, and Uber provides a map showing nearby taxis.

-This core value is created on the platform.
-The platform can’t function without it.
-Core value creates the demand that makes a platform viable.
+This core value is created on the platform, and the platform can’t function without it.
+The core value creates the demand that makes the platform viable.

 Understanding your product’s core value will help you build its architecture.
-Once you figure out the core value, you can start thinking about interactions built around it.
+And once you figure out the core value, you can start thinking about interactions built around it.

 Each successful platform enables repeated interactions among users.
 Therefore, you need to pay special attention to how you design these interactions.

-For Instagram value creation looks like this: users register, enter personal information, take (or upload) photos, edit them, and post them.
-User likes and comments signal the quality of photos.
-To customize the user experience, Instagram sorts posts on the basis of your previous actions (likes and comments).
+For Instagram, value creation looks like this: users register, enter personal information, take (or upload) photos, edit them, and post them.
+Likes and comments by other users signal the quality of those photos.
+To customize the user experience, Instagram sorts posts based on likes and comments.
 Value consumption happens when users look through their Instagram feeds.
 We discuss this process in detail in our step-by-step guide on how to build an app like TaskRabbit.

 To assess the viability of your MVP, you need users.
 So how can you attract them?

-There are many known ways to attract users to an application: advertising, ASO (App Store Optimization), and many more.
-But who will come to the platform first – the producers or the consumers?
+There are many known ways to attract users to an application: advertising, app store optimization (ASO), and others.
+But who will come to the platform first: producers or consumers?
 Here we have a dilemma.
 On the one hand, producers don’t have a reason to create value unless there are consumers.
-Conversely, if consumers come first they will have nothing to consume.
+Conversely, if consumers come first, they’ll have nothing to consume.

-Therefore, you need to think over your solution to the chicken and the egg problem before you start developing your MVP.
+Therefore, you need to think over your solution to the chicken-and-egg problem before you start developing your MVP.

-Sangeet Paul Choudary, in his book Platform Scale, advises us to begin by attracting users who are more difficult to attract.
+Sangeet Paul Choudary, in his book Platform Scale, provides a recommendation to begin by attracting users who are more difficult to attract.
 For example, for content platforms such as Vimeo, it’s more difficult to attract video creators than video watchers.
-But Vimeo offers video hosting, streaming and monetization capabilities for indie filmmakers.
-And these offerings attract video creators to the platform.
+To attract content creators, Vimeo offers video hosting, streaming, and monetization opportunities for indie filmmakers.

-Airbnb, which appeared in 2008, initially launched only as a website.
-This website ‘MVP’ helped them evaluate the viability of their idea and determine which features were essential and which were not.
+Airbnb, which appeared in 2008, initially launched as a website.
+This website MVP helped Airbnb’s creators evaluate the viability of the idea and determine which features were essential.
 It was only in 2012 that Airbnb launched their Android app.
-And only after launching the app did they begin to add features (edge interactions) such as Guidebook (which shows the nearest places to visit) or Translate (which translates accommodation descriptions into your native language).
+And only after launching the app did they begin to add features (edge interactions) such as Guidebook (which shows the nearest places to visit) and Translate (which translates accommodation descriptions into a user’s native language).